-A Royal Dutch Airline, KLM, has invested in a Blue Bot, named as BB virtual assistant, which help passengers to book tickets, send confirmations, deliver flight updates, as well as answer customer queries in real time.
+A Royal Dutch Airline, KLM, has invested in a Blue Bot, named BB virtual assistant, which helps passengers to book tickets, send confirmations, deliver flight updates, as well as answer customer queries in real-time.
 Without this virtual assistant, KLM would not have managed to record nearly 1.7 million messages sent by 500,000 people.
 The BB virtual assistant allows KLM passengers to get more efficient and faster support service.

-According to Statwolf, by applying AI solutions Netflix saved $1 billion in 2017.
-Netflix managed to eliminate competition by optimizing its personalization campaign, streaming relevant content to their customers, making its TV shows and movie recommendations more user-oriented.
+According to Statwolf, by applying AI solutions, Netflix saved $1 billion in 2017.
+Netflix managed to eliminate competition by optimizing its personalization campaign, streaming relevant content to its customers, and making its TV shows and movie recommendations more user-oriented.

-As Amazon implemented AI-powered solutions, aimed at optimization of product recommendation processes, they claimed that AI helped them to enhance a third-quarter sales by up to 34%, which equals $43.7 billion.
+Amazon implemented AI-powered solutions aimed at the optimization of product recommendation processes, they claimed that AI helped them to enhance third-quarter sales by up to 34%, which equals $43.7 billion.

 Amazon also launched the Echo Look program, which is based on machine learning techniques and uses a hands-free camera assistant.
-Customers can ask Alexa, the Amazon’s voice assistant, to take a picture or video of their outfit and then post it in social media.
-Additionally, Style Check feature allows comparing different outfit looks in order to rate them.
+Customers can ask Alexa, Amazon’s voice assistant, to take a picture or video of their outfit and then post it on social media.
+Additionally, the Style Check feature allows comparing different outfit looks in order to rate them.

 As an active technology on the rise, AI can optimize a significant number of business processes in the marketing industry.
-Implementation of AI solutions can streamline not only employees work, but also solve customer problems.
-Cost savings, budgets optimization, simplifying employees tasks, efficient time-management as well as personalized customer experience – are the main drivers for the adoption of AI-powered solutions in your marketing campaign.
-In today’s dynamic world, AI marketing helps companies get better insights for their success and allows them to stay ahead.
+Implementation of AI solutions can streamline not only employees’ work but also solve customer problems.
+Cost savings, budget optimization, simplifying employees’ tasks, efficient time management, as well as personalized customer experience – are the main drivers for the adoption of AI-powered solutions in your marketing campaign.
+In today’s dynamic world, AI marketing helps companies get better insights into their success and allows them to stay ahead.